Search

 JURIS DIVERSITAS

-Article 1: Name and seat
+Article 1: Name and Seat

 Juris Diversitas is the name of an association as defined in Article 60 et sequens of the Swiss Civil Code.
 The Association has its seat at the Swiss Institute of Comparative Law in Lausanne-Dorigny, Switzerland.